cypress-io/cypress-documentation/source/guides/tooling/reporters.md

   --reporter-options configFile=reporter-config.json
 ```

-Note: we recommend deleting all files from `cypress/results` folder before running this command, since each run will output new XML files.
-For example, we can use npm script commands in `package.json`:
+Note: we recommend deleting all files from the `cypress/results` folder before running this command, since each run will output new XML files.
+For example, we can add the npm script commands below to our `package.json`:

 ```
 {